 the drowning village

-The canyons of Hasankeyf are as old as the Earth; the caves that shape them are as old as the human being.
-Today, the same civilization that grew up on the banks of the Tigris river, represents the greatest threat for the survival of these places.
+The canyons of Hasankeyf were as old as the Earth; the caves that shaped them were as old as the human being.
+Today, the same civilization that grew up on the banks of the Tigris river, is the one that has decided the destruction of these places.

-Located in the Turkish Kurdistan, just a few kilometers from the Syrian border, the village of Hasankeyf is under threat due to the construction of the Ilisu Dam, an important part of the GAP project*.
-After works will be completed, the people who live in this thousand-year old village will be moved to a new town.
-Hasankeyf will be submerged by the water and thousands years of history will be wiped out.
-All that will remain will be a Turkish flag waving over a spur of mountain.
+Located in the Turkish Kurdistan, just a few kilometers from the Syrian border, the village of Hasankeyf has been destroyed after the construction of the Ilisu Dam, an important part of the GAP project*.
+The people who used to live in this thousand-year old village have been moved to a new town.
+Hasankeyf has been submerged by the water and thousands years of history have been wiped out.
+All that remain is a Turkish flag waving over a spur of mountain.

-“Hasankeyf: the drowning village” is the first part of a long term project of documentary photography that aims to witness to those that might be the last years of Hasankeyf.
+“Hasankeyf: the drowning village” is the first part of a long term project of documentary photography that aims to witness to those that have been the last years of Hasankeyf.